tbm/homepage/content/debian/kirkwood/sheevaplug/uboot-upgrade.md

 </ul>

-There are different ways to upgrade U-Boot on your plug computer:
+You have to complete three steps in order to install the new U-Boot.
+First, you have to load the new U-Boot to your plug computer, either via USB or TFTP:

 <ul>